Nonviolence: War

 Some Buddhists point to other early texts as justifying defensive war.
-One example is the Kosala Samyutta, in which King Pasenadi, a righteous king favored by the Buddha, learns of an impending attack on his kingdom.
+One example is the Kosala Samyutta, in which King Pasenadi of Kosala, a righteous king favored by the Buddha, learns of an impending attack on his kingdom.
 He arms himself in defence, and leads his army into battle to protect his kingdom from attack.
 He lost this battle but won the war.
-King Pasenadi eventually defeated King Ajatashatru and captured him alive.
-He thought that, although this King of Magadha has transgressed against his kingdom, he had not transgressed against him personally, and Ajatashatru was still his nephew.
+King Pasenadi eventually defeated Emperor Ajatashatru of Magadha and captured him alive.
+He thought that, although this Emperor of Magadha has transgressed against his kingdom, he had not transgressed against him personally, and Ajatashatru was still his nephew.
 He released Ajatashatru and did not harm him.
-Upon his return, the Buddha said (among other things) that Pasenadi "is a friend of virtue, acquainted with virtue, intimate with virtue", while the opposite is said of the aggressor, King Ajatashatru.
+Upon his return, the Buddha said (among other things) that Pasenadi "is a friend of virtue, acquainted with virtue, intimate with virtue", while the opposite is said of the aggressor, Emperor Ajatashatru.

 According to Theravada commentaries, there are five requisite factors that must all be fulfilled for an act to be both an act of killing and to be karmically negative.
 These are: (1) the presence of a living being, human or animal; (2) the knowledge that the being is a living being; (3) the intent to kill; (4) the act of killing by some means; and (5) the resulting death.
 Some Buddhists have argued on this basis that the act of killing is complicated, and its ethicization is predicated upon intent.
 Some have argued that in defensive postures, for example, the primary intention of a soldier is not to kill, but to defend against aggression, and the act of killing in that situation would have minimal negative karmic repercussions.

 According to Dr. Babasaheb Ambedkar, there is circumstantial evidence encouraging Ahimsa, from the Buddha's doctrine, "Love all, so that you may not wish to kill any."
 Gautama Buddha distinguished between a principle and a rule.
 He did not make Ahimsa a matter of rule, but suggested it as a matter of principle.
 This gives Buddhists freedom to act.